tmsnvk/news_index/readme.md

 ### news_index
 #### description
-+ a simple Express/React/Node application that fetches news items based on various country/category selections.
++ a simple Express/React/Node application that fetches and displays news items based on various country/category selections.
 + the API is served from [newsapi.org](https://newsapi.org/).
 + to run the application:
   +  sign up for a key;